Moving (South Korean TV series): Season 1

-On October 29, 2021, lineup of the lead stars was revealed by releasing the photos from the script reading of the cast.
-After completing the casting of the series on August 23, 2021, it began filming on August 26.
-By January 2022, about half of filming was completed.
-The production staff members were divided into two teams: the second team was led by director Park Yoon-seo.
+On October 29, 2021, the lineup of the lead stars was revealed by releasing photos of the cast reading the script.
+After completing the casting of the series on August 23, 2021,filming began on August 26.
+By January 2022, about half of filming had been completed.
+The production staff members were divided into two teams; the second team was led by director Park Yoon-seo.

 Season 2

-According to Osen in November 2024, Kang Full has already begun working on the script for the second season and several stars has been informed.
-However, filming is expected to start in three years as it is a huge project with pre-production process underway and the target date is 2026.
-During a press conference held in Singapore on November 21, The Walt Disney Company Asia Pacific announced that the second season began its development.
+According to Osen in November 2024, Kang Full had already begun working on the script for the second season, and several stars had been informed.
+However, filming was expected to debut three years after the first season, given the large scope of the project.
+Pre-production was reported to be underway by that time, with a target release date for the second season sometime in 2026.
+During a press conference held in Singapore on November 21, 2024, the Walt Disney Company Asia Pacific announced that the second season had begun development.

 Original soundtrack

 The show's soundtrack album was released on January 19, 2024.